Quantum-state engineering in cavity magnomechanics formed by two-dimensional magnetic materials: Conclusion

 In summary, we have proposed a realization of the cavity magnomechanics by a 2D magnetic material.
-The anisotropic magnetoelastic interaction in the 2D material endow our system with a unique nonlinear magnon-phonon coupling.
+The magnetoelastic interaction in the 2D material induces a unique {{quadratic}} magnon-phonon coupling.
 Such nonlinear coupling contributes a parametric amplification and incoherent squeezing to the phonon, which makes our system having a natural superiority in quantum-state engineering.
-We really find that a stable phonon squeezing, bi-partite and tri-partite entanglement are present in the resonant regime of optical driving, and the red-sideband regime of the optical and magnetic drivings.
-The accompanied suppression of phonon number endows these generated quantum features with desired thermal stability.
-Enriching the physical platforms of cavity magnomechanics, our proposed hybrid system may inspire the experimental exploration on macroscopic quantum magnomechanical effects in 2D materials.
+We find that a stable phonon squeezing, bi-partite and tri-partite entanglement are present in the resonant regime of optical driving, and the red-sideband regime of the optical and magnetic drivings.
+The accompanied suppression of phonon number endows these generated quantum features with the desired thermal stability.
+As the 2D material is compatible with the planar platform, our proposed system is helpful for the integration of 2D magnet as an important component in quantum optomechanical system, which may promote its applications in quantum operations and protocols.
+Enriching the physical platforms of cavity magnomechanics, our hybrid system may inspire the experimental exploration on macroscopic quantum magnomechanical effects in 2D materials.